 Split, pit, and slice your avocados perfectly every time, without risking avocado hand.

 To any naysayers who dare think guacamole is boring, this recipe’s for you.
-Jicama brings the heft and snappy crunch, while mango—well, mango always knows how to be the life of the party.
-Get the Guacamole with Jicama and Mango recipe.
+Cucumber brings a clean lift and snappy crunch, while juicy, sweet-tart pineapple—well, pineapple always knows how to be the life of the party, but try mango too.
+Get our Pineapple and Cucumber Guacamole recipe.

 If your favorite part of guacamole is the creamy factor, you can take it one notch further by adding white beans to the mix.
 Get the White Bean Guacamole recipe.